Ben Mirin

 Collaborators: Drew Fulton (director and cinematographer), Craig Bundy (sound engineer), Ahay An’Ala (musical collaborators), Gene Shinozaki (featured artist on MADA), Go Yama (featured artist on MADA), Andy Thomas (designer, MADA album art), The Safina Center at Stony Brook University, Centre ValBio, the Tropical Conservation Research Institute, and Ranomafana National Park

-This film has screened at festivals across three continents and raised over $3,000 for musicians in Madagascar to keep making music for nature.
+So far the film and its album, MADA, have raised over $3,000 for musicians in Madagascar to keep making music for nature.
+The team also donated its natural sound collection to the managers of Ranomafana National Park.

 Watch the film